hbradio/portfolio/content/resume.md

 I designed hardware, firmware, and programmable logic for turn-key electronic products.

-* Wrote customer Linux drivers in C
+* Wrote custom Linux drivers in C for new cameras and displays
-* Developed Android board-support packages for custom hardware
+* Developed a low-latency Android audio-stack for a custom device

 ### Math Teacher, [M.S.D. of Pike Township](https://en.wikipedia.org/wiki/Metropolitan_School_District_of_Pike_Township)